eaudeweb/meetings-registration-tool/README.rst

 1. Database

-Copy the Postgres SQL dump file inside the postgres container, drop the current database and use psql to import the backup (you will find the POSTGRES_DBUSER and the POSTGRES_PASSWORD in the system environment variables).
+Copy the Postgres SQL dump file inside the postgres container, drop the current database and use psql to import the backup (you will find the POSTGRES_DBUSER and the POSTGRES_PASSWORD in the system environment variables):

     $ docker cp backup.sql mrt.db:/tmp/backup.sql
     $ docker exec -it mrt.db bash